schollz/closestmatch/README.md

 ## Todo

+- [ ] Use more intuitive variable names + improve documentation
 - [ ] ClosestMatches(n int)
 - [ ] Save/Load for precomputation
 - [ ] Compare to agrep (write a utility)